 Donated materials are recorded as support at their estimated fair value at the date of donation.
 Such donations are recorded as unrestricted support unless the donor has restricted the donated materials to a specific purpose.
-Donated materials amounted to \$340 and \$100 for the years ended June 30, 2022 and 2021, respectively, with a corresponding offset recorded as support expenses in the accompanying statements of functional expenses.
+Donated materials in the statement of activities and changes in net assets amounted to \$0 and \$340 for the years ended June 30, 2023 and 2022, respectively, with a corresponding offset recorded as support expenses in the accompanying statements of functional expenses.

 ACS recognizes contribution revenue for certain services received at the fair value of those services, if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by ACS.
-Donated services amounted to \$515,283 and \$476,585 for the years ended June 30, 2022 and 2021, respectively, with a corresponding offset recorded as program and support expenses in the accompanying statements of functional expenses.
+Donated services in the statement of activities and changes in net assets amounted to \$562,793 and \$515,283 for the years ended June 30, 2023 and 2022, respectively, with a corresponding offset recorded as program and support expenses in the accompanying statements of functional expenses.